311zzb/gitlet/gitlet-design.md

        Execute checkout command usage 2 (checkout a file to the given commit).
        Implementation details in the Algorithms section.
     3. `public static void checkout3(String branchName)`
        Execute checkout command usage 3 (checkout all files to the designated branch).
-TODO.
+    4. `private static void checkoutAllCommitFile(String commitID)`
+       A private helper method that checkout all files that a `Commit` (with designated ID) tracked.
-    4. `private static void checkoutCommitFile(Commit commit, String fileName)` A private helper method that checkout a file with `fileName` from a given commit.
+    5. `private static void checkoutCommitFile(Commit commit, String fileName)` A private helper method that checkout a file with `fileName` from a given `Commit`.
 11. `branch` command
     1. `public static void branch(String branchName)`
        Execute the branch command.
 Implementation details in the Algorithms section.